BlueAndGold - BGI Staff Predictions: Notre Dame Vs. Syracuse

 Notre Dame 48, Syracuse 6

-Syracuse is overmatched from the start and Notre Dame jumps out to a commanding lead thanks to several rushing touchdowns against a unit allowing just over 200 yards rushing this season.
+Syracuse is overmatched from the start and Notre Dame jumps out to a commanding lead thanks to several rushing touchdowns against a unit allowing just more than 200 rushing yards this season.
 The defense also keeps the Orange out of the red zone for the entirety of the first half, and possibly only a turnover by the Irish might keep Syracuse from reaching the Irish side of the field.

 MIKE SINGER, RECRUITING INSIDER